gschmutz/modern-database-workshop/02-working-with-redis/README.md

 Open another terminal window and enter the following command to start Redis CLI in another docker container:

 ```
-docker run -it --rm --network nosql-platform bitnamilegacy/redis:8.2 redis-cli -h redis-1 -p 6379
+docker run -it --rm --network modern-database-platform-1 bitnamilegacy/redis:8.2 redis-cli -h redis-1 -p 6379
 ```

 The Redis CLI should start and the following command prompt should appear (whereas the IP-Address can differ).

 ```
-redis 06:12:59.44 INFO  ==>
+redis 07:26:13.65 INFO  ==>
-redis 06:12:59.45 INFO  ==> Welcome to the Bitnami redis container
+redis 07:26:13.65 INFO  ==> Welcome to the Bitnami redis container
-redis 06:12:59.45 INFO  ==> Subscribe to project updates by watching https://github.com/bitnami/containers
+redis 07:26:13.66 INFO  ==> Subscribe to project updates by watching https://github.com/bitnami/containers
-redis 06:12:59.45 INFO  ==> NOTICE: Starting August 28th, 2025, only a limited subset of images/charts will remain available for free.
+redis 07:26:13.66 INFO  ==> NOTICE: Starting August 28th, 2025, only a limited subset of images/charts will remain available for free.
 Backup will be available for some time at the 'Bitnami Legacy' repository.
 More info at https://github.com/bitnami/containers/issues/83267
-redis 06:12:59.45 INFO  ==>
+redis 07:26:13.66 INFO  ==>

 redis-1:6379>
 ```